 Storylistening makes the case for the urgent need to take stories seriously in order to improve public reasoning

-The two authors will talk to Bennett Professor of Public Policy Diane Coyle about the urgent need to use stories to improve public reasoning.
-They'll share a theory and practice of listening to narratives where decisions are strongly influenced by contentious knowledge and powerful imaginings in areas such as climate change, artificial intelligence, the economy, and nuclear weapons and power.
+The two authors talk to Bennett Professor of Public Policy Diane Coyle about the urgent need to use stories to improve public reasoning.
+They share a theory and practice of listening to narratives where decisions are strongly influenced by contentious knowledge and powerful imaginings in areas such as climate change, artificial intelligence, the economy, and nuclear weapons and power.

 Meet the authors and guests

 - Sarah Dillon is Professor of Literature and the Public Humanities in the Faculty of English at the University of Cambridge.
 She is a scholar of contemporary literature, film and philosophy, with a research focus on the epistemic function and value of stories, on interdisciplinarity, and on the engaged humanities.
 She is author of The Palimpsest: Literature, Criticism, Theory (2007) Deconstruction, Feminism, Film (2018), and many academic articles and book chapters.
 She is editor of David Mitchell: Critical Essays (2011), and co-editor of Maggie Gee: Critical Essays (2015) and AI Narratives: A History of Imaginative Thinking About Intelligent Machines (2020). @ProfSarahDillon @englishunicam